 If the password database suffers an outage, every user would be locked out of every application.

-It should be noted that Web single sign-on software (WebSSO) are less ambitious than enterprise SSO, but have none of its drawbacks.
+Web single sign-on software (WebSSO) are less ambitious than enterprise SSO, but have none of its drawbacks.
 When users first access an Intranet page, they are diverted to an authentication page.
 Thereafter, whenever they access another page, their browser sends an encrypted authentication cookie to the web server, which validates it and does not prompt for a second login screen.

 With agent-based WebSSO, there is no client software, no credential database and no costly password reset processes.